 Effect of fluorescent Pseudomonas on seeds germination of C. macrophylla rootstock

 Seeds of Citrus macrophylla were surface disinfected with 30% sodium hypochlorite solution during 5 min and air-dried.
 Seeds were then treated with isolated Pseudomonas (108 cfu ml-1) in Xantham gum 0.5% (Boubyach et al., 2001).
 Control seeds were treated by Xantham gum in the same conditions.
-All treatments were performed in 3 replicates with 10 seeds of each treatment.
-The inoculated seeds were placed in Petri dishes covered with Whatman paper, and the Petri dishes were incubated at 25°.
-The percent of germination was calculated form 14th to 30th days after treatment.
+All treatments were performed in three replicates with 10 seeds of each treatment.
+The inoculated seeds were placed in Petri dishes covered with Whatman paper and were incubated at 25±2°C. The percent of germination was calculated form 14th to 30th days after treatment.

-In the transplantation period, C. macrophylla roots were inoculated with the Pseudomonas (108 cfu ml-1) using dipping method for 20s.
-After inoculation, the seedlings were transplanted into the plastic pots contains a mixture of sand and peat (2/1: v / v).
-All treatments were performed in 3 replicates with 9 plants of each replicate.
+During transplantation, C. macrophylla roots were inoculated with the Pseudomonas (108 cfu ml-1) using dipping method for 20s.
+After inoculation, the seedlings were transplanted into the plastic pots contains a mixture of sand and peat in a ratio of 2:1 (v/v).
+All treatments were performed in three replicates with nine plants of each replicate.
 The plant height, number of leaves and collar diameter of seedlings were evaluated at the second month after transplantation.

 Fluorescent Pseudomonas isolation